scyrencop/crawl-dico/Readme.md

 # Scorbis

-A CLI dictionary, developped by nodejs to search adn create an offline database dictionary from web !
+A CLI dictionary, developped by nodejs to search and create an offline database dictionary from web !